How to add closed captions to your YouTube videos in 2024

 But there’s a lot of work to be done on auto-generated captions before you can call them closed captions.

-Just to be clear, I’ll assume that you don’t read from a script when you film your videos and give the instructions on the fly, while demonstrating the stitches, like I do.
+Just to be clear, I’ll assume that you don’t read from a script when you film your videos, but give the instructions on the fly while demonstrating the stitches, like I do.

 If you do have a script (who has time for that), your work will be much easier, you just upload the script and assign timings.